 - Women who had menopause before 45 years old

 Speciality Health Screening Packages

-Rather than a full-body checkup, people who are aware that they are at a higher risk of certain diseases may choose to go for tests or packages that screens for factors that contribute to specific diseases or health risks.
+Rather than a full-body checkup, some may choose to screen for factors contributing to specific diseases instead.
 You will find most healthcare institutions offering these tests by themselves, or as part of a specialised health screening package:

 A typical heart screening package screens your body for risk factors that contribute to various heart diseases, such as:

 - Cholesterol levels

 Most packages comes with a consultation with a heart specialist instead of a general physician.
 The heart specialist can give an in-depth evaluation of your heart screening results, and better help you manage your heart health.

 Likewise, people who frequently take part in endurance sports may have an increased risk of damaging their body in the long run.
 A pre-participation sports screening evaluates your body for such risks, as well as signs of injury from overtraining.